Fall 2026

 - IDH3931 - Seven Habits of Successful Transfer Students

-This one-credit interactive course is designed for first-year honor transfer students.
+This one-credit interactive course is designed for honors transfer students during their first year at UF.
 Throughout this seven-week course, students will learn about theory-based habit models, and college success strategies and services to help them make a successful transition to the University of Florida and the University Honors Program, gaining knowledge and skills for academic, career, and life planning.

 This course will run from August 26 - October 7.